the Creative Commons Attribution 4.0 License.

 3.3 Molecular evolution of HULIS during the haze process

 For an in-depth understanding of the variation in HULIS at the molecular level during the haze process, the four HULIS samples collected in different stages of the haze process were analyzed by ESI FT-ICR MS in both negative and positive modes.
-As shown in Fig. 2, thousands of peaks were detected in the mass range between m/z 100 and m/z 700, with the high-intensity ions noted within m/z 150–400.
+As shown in Fig. 2, thousands of peaks were detected in the mass range between 100 and 700, with the high-intensity ions noted within 150–400.
 It is obvious that some organic compounds with stronger arbitrary abundance were labeled, and their formulas, double-bond equivalent (DBE), modified aromaticity index (AImod), and potential sources are listed in Table S3.
-Compounds a (C7H7NO3) and b (C8H6O4) both have high DBE values, which might be assigned to aromatics such as methylnitrophenol and phthalic acid, whereas compound d (C8H18O4S) with a low DBE value and high O/S ratio was probably aliphatic organosulfate.
+Compounds a (C7H7NO3) and b (C8H6O4) both have high DBE values, which might be assigned to aromatics such as methylnitrophenol and phthalic acid, whereas compound d (C8H18O4S) with a low DBE value and high ratio was probably aliphatic organosulfate.
 According to previous studies, these organic molecules might be derived from BB and diesel fuel, and thereby these results suggest that both BB and vehicular emissions are important sources of BrC in ambient aerosols (Mohr et al., 2013; Riva et al., 2015; Blair et al., 2017).
 Furthermore, compound e (C10H17NO7S) and compound f (C10H18N2O11S) in Table S3 were found to be identical to the oxidation products of monoterpenes, suggesting that biogenic sources could contribute to the formation of HULIS (Surratt et al., 2008; Wang et al., 2019).
 Thus, HULIS could be affected by multiple sources during the haze process, possibly including BB, biogenic sources, and anthropogenic emissions.

-The identified formulas could be divided into seven compound categories, namely, CHO, CHON, CHOS, and CHONS detected in ESI mode and CHO+, CHN+, and CHON+ detected in ESI+ mode.
-As illustrated in Fig. 2, the CHO compounds were the most abundant group in all the HULIS, accounting for 43 %–50 % and 51 %–57 % of the overall compounds detected in the ESI and ESI+ modes, respectively.
-It must be noted that relatively low contents of CHO were detected during the haze episode (haze-I and haze-II days) and of CHO+ molecules in haze-I HULIS.
+The identified formulas could be divided into seven compound categories, namely, CHO−, CHON−, CHOS−, and CHONS− detected in ESI− mode and CHO+, CHN+, and CHON+ detected in ESI+ mode.
+As illustrated in Fig. 2, the CHO compounds were the most abundant group in all the HULIS, accounting for 43 %–50 % and 51 %–57 % of the overall compounds detected in the ESI− and ESI+ modes, respectively.
+It must be noted that relatively low contents of CHO− were detected during the haze episode (haze-I and haze-II days) and of CHO+ molecules in haze-I HULIS.
 The CHON compounds were the second most abundant group in all the HULIS.
-As shown in Fig. 2, the relative content of CHON was 23 % on clean-I days, which slightly increased to 24 %–25 % in the haze episode and then decreased to 23 % on clean-II days.
+As shown in Fig. 2, the relative content of CHON− was 23 % on clean-I days, which slightly increased to 24 %–25 % in the haze episode and then decreased to 23 % on clean-II days.
 In contrast, the relative content of CHON+ compounds was 41 % on clean-I days, which increased to 45 % on haze-I days and then fell to 42 % on haze-II days and 41 % on clean-II days.
-Both CHOS and CHONS compounds were identified in all the four HULIS, accounting for 19 %–22 % and 8 %–11 % of the total identified compounds, respectively.
+Both CHOS− and CHONS− compounds were identified in all the four HULIS, accounting for 19 %–22 % and 8 %–11 % of the total identified compounds, respectively.
 The CHN+ compounds were the least abundant (1.3 %–3.6 %) in the four HULIS samples and were relatively high during the haze episode, especially on haze-I days.

 Tables S4 and S5 show the relative-abundance-weighted elemental ratios, molecular weight (MW), DBE, AImod, and carbon oxidation state (OSC) for the identified compounds in HULIS.
-The MWw values for HULIS determined in the ESI mode on haze-I and haze-II days were 302 and 283, respectively, which were higher than those on clean-I and clean-II days (266 and 264, respectively).
+The MWw values for HULIS determined in the ESI− mode on haze-I and haze-II days were 302 and 283, respectively, which were higher than those on clean-I and clean-II days (266 and 264, respectively).
 Similar variation was also observed for MWw for HULIS detected in ESI+ mode (Table S5).
 These results clearly indicated that more higher-MW compounds constituted HULIS obtained during the haze episode.
 Furthermore, the molecular properties of HULIS in different stages of the haze process also exhibited some observable differences.
-As shown in Table S4, the HULIS samples in the haze episode detected by the ESI mode presented relatively low AImod,w values and relatively high O/Cw, O/Nw, and O/Sw ratios compared to those on clean days, indicating that haze HULIS exhibited relatively low aromaticity and a higher oxidation degree than clean HULIS.
+As shown in Table S4, the HULIS samples in the haze episode detected by the ESI− mode presented relatively low AImod,w values and relatively high , , and ratios compared to those on clean days, indicating that haze HULIS exhibited relatively low aromaticity and a higher oxidation degree than clean HULIS.
 These differences can be attributed to the enhanced oxidation degradation of aromatic compounds (e.g., phenols, nitroaromatic compounds, and polycyclic aromatic hydrocarbons (PAHs)) during the haze process.
 In addition, an increased contribution from traffic emissions and secondary reactions of biogenic VOCs (bio-VOCs) also decreased the aromaticity and increased the oxidation degree of HULIS (Liu et al., 2016; Tang et al., 2020).
 These changes in HULIS compounds led to the decrease in their MAE365 values during the haze episode, as described above (Zhong and Jang, 2014; Song et al., 2019).

 3.3.1 CHO compounds

 The CHO compounds bear O-containing functional groups and have been frequently detected in ambient aerosols.
-As shown in Fig. 2, the CHO compounds were the predominant component in the four HULIS samples, and the MWw values for CHO and CHO+ compounds were 247–288 and 236–272, respectively, with relatively high MWw values observed for the CHO group (CHO and CHO+) in haze HULIS, especially in haze-I samples.
+As shown in Fig. 2, the CHO compounds were the predominant component in the four HULIS samples, and the MWw values for CHO− and CHO+ compounds were 247–288 and 236–272, respectively, with relatively high MWw values observed for the CHO group (CHO− and CHO+) in haze HULIS, especially in haze-I samples.
 This finding may be related to the stronger oxidation of HULIS during haze days because the aqueous oxidation of biomass burning aerosols was found to yield high MW of organic products (Tomaz et al., 2018; Yu et al., 2016).

 The OSC is often used to describe the degree of oxidation of organic species in the atmosphere (Kroll et al., 2011; X. K. Wang et al., 2017).
 Figure 3 shows plots of OSC versus the carbon number for the CHO compounds.
-As indicated in the figure, CHO compounds exhibited OSC from 2 to +1 with up to 40 carbon atoms.
-Kroll et al. (2011) proposed that compounds with OSC between 0.5 and +1 and <18 carbon atoms can be attributed to semi-volatile and low-volatility oxidized organic aerosols (SV-OOA and LV-OOA), which are mainly formed by complex oxidation reactions in atmosphere.
-Compounds with OSC between 0.5 and 1.5 and 6–23 carbon atoms are related to primary biomass burning organic aerosols (BBOA).
-In addition, compounds with OSC between 1 and 2 and ≥18 carbon atoms have been suggested to be hydrocarbon-like organic aerosols (HOA), which are regarded as a primary combustion surrogate (Zhang et al., 2005; Kroll et al., 2011; X. K. Wang et al., 2017).
+As indicated in the figure, CHO compounds exhibited OSC from −2 to +1 with up to 40 carbon atoms.
+Kroll et al. (2011) proposed that compounds with OSC between −0.5 and +1 and <18 carbon atoms can be attributed to semi-volatile and low-volatility oxidized organic aerosols (SV-OOA and LV-OOA), which are mainly formed by complex oxidation reactions in atmosphere.
+Compounds with OSC between −0.5 and −1.5 and 6–23 carbon atoms are related to primary biomass burning organic aerosols (BBOA).
+In addition, compounds with OSC between −1 and −2 and ≥18 carbon atoms have been suggested to be hydrocarbon-like organic aerosols (HOA), which are regarded as a primary combustion surrogate (Zhang et al., 2005; Kroll et al., 2011; X. K. Wang et al., 2017).

-As illustrated in Fig. 3 and Table S6, most of the CHO compounds clustered in the BBOA region, accounting for 40 %–46 % of the total CHO compounds, thus suggesting that BB may be a major contributor to CHO compounds in HULIS.
-Figure 3 clearly indicates that the majority of aromatic and condensed aromatic compounds produced signals in the OSC region between 0.5 and 1.0 and with a carbon number of 3–18 (Fig. 3), which corresponded to SV-OOA and LV-OOA.
-The proportions of SV-OOA and LV-OOA accounted for 23 %–28 % and 1.9 %–2.4 % of the total CHO compounds, respectively, and presented no significant variation.
+As illustrated in Fig. 3 and Table S6, most of the CHO− compounds clustered in the BBOA region, accounting for 40 %–46 % of the total CHO− compounds, thus suggesting that BB may be a major contributor to CHO compounds in HULIS.
+Figure 3 clearly indicates that the majority of aromatic and condensed aromatic compounds produced signals in the OSC region between −0.5 and 1.0 and with a carbon number of 3–18 (Fig. 3), which corresponded to SV-OOA and LV-OOA.
+The proportions of SV-OOA and LV-OOA accounted for 23 %–28 % and 1.9 %–2.4 % of the total CHO− compounds, respectively, and presented no significant variation.
 In contrast, the HOA components on haze-I days showed the highest abundance (18 %), which were much higher than those (3.5 %–4.5 %) on haze-II, clean-I, and clean-II days.
 This finding indicated that the increase in the primary source is associated with fossil fuel combustion such as vehicle emissions during the haze bloom period (Zhang et al., 2005).

-As shown in Fig. 3, CHO+ compounds presented lower OSC (from 2.0 to 1.0) than CHO compounds.
+As shown in Fig. 3, CHO+ compounds presented lower OSC (from −2.0 to 1.0) than CHO− compounds.
 Most of the CHO+ compounds occurred in the BBOA region in all four HULIS samples, forming up to 60 %–72 % of the total CHO+ compounds, which again suggests that BB is an important contributor to CHO compounds in HULIS.
-The HOA among CHO+ compounds showed the same changing trends as those among CHO compounds, and higher HOA abundance was observed during haze-I days.
+The HOA among CHO+ compounds showed the same changing trends as those among CHO− compounds, and higher HOA abundance was observed during haze-I days.
 In addition, some high AImod values of aromatics were found in the regions A1+ and A2+ (Fig. 3), which implied that the highest AImod values (AI≥0.67) with DBE≥22 were only detected during the haze days, possibly owing to soot-derived materials or oxidized PAHs (Decesari et al., 2002; Kuang and Shang, 2020).
 It must be noted that the sampling site in the present study is influenced by traffic sources; the enhanced oxidation of vehicle-exhausted soot also results in the accumulation of water-soluble high aromatic organic species (Decesari et al., 2002).

 3.3.2 CHON compounds

-In the present study, 1379–2217 and 2008–2943 formulas were assigned to CHON compounds identified in the ESI and ESI+ spectra, respectively, which accounted for 23 %–25 % (ESI) and 41 %–45 % (ESI+) of the total identified compounds, respectively.
-Relatively high contents of CHON compounds were obviously detected in HULIS samples obtained during haze-I days, suggesting the occurrence of more N-containing components in HULIS during haze bloom days.
-As shown in Tables S4 and S5, the average MWw values for CHON and CHON+ compounds were 328 and 317 on haze-I days, respectively, which were slightly higher than those determined on haze-II days, and all were higher than those observed on clean-I and clean-II days.
-Meanwhile, the AImod,w values for CHON on haze days were 0.31–0.34, which were slightly lower than those on clean days (0.37 and 0.40).
+In the present study, 1379–2217 and 2008–2943 formulas were assigned to CHON compounds identified in the ESI− and ESI+ spectra, respectively, which accounted for 23 %–25 % (ESI−) and 41 %–45 % (ESI+) of the total identified compounds, respectively.
+Relatively high contents of CHON− compounds were obviously detected in HULIS samples obtained during haze-I days, suggesting the occurrence of more N-containing components in HULIS during haze bloom days.
+As shown in Tables S4 and S5, the average MWw values for CHON− and CHON+ compounds were 328 and 317 on haze-I days, respectively, which were slightly higher than those determined on haze-II days, and all were higher than those observed on clean-I and clean-II days.
+Meanwhile, the AImod,w values for CHON− on haze days were 0.31–0.34, which were slightly lower than those on clean days (0.37 and 0.40).
 These findings indicated that more high-MW CHON compounds with lower aromatic structures were formed during the haze episode.

 The majority of aromatics and condensed aromatics produced clear signals in regions associated with SV-OOA and LV-OOA (Fig. 4).
-BBOA also constituted a significant proportion (33 %–39 %) in the CHON group, and a relatively low BBOA content was observed on haze-I days.
+BBOA also constituted a significant proportion (33 %–39 %) in the CHON− group, and a relatively low BBOA content was observed on haze-I days.
 The abundance of HOA was relatively low, accounting for 2.3 %–7.8 % of the total CHON compounds, and the relative abundance of HOA on haze-I days was much higher than that on haze-II, clean-I, and clean-II days, suggesting the accumulation of primary fossil fuel combustion during haze-I days.

-The CHON+ compounds mainly occurred at the range of -2.0<OSC<1.5, with average OSC values of around 1.0 for each sample, clearly indicating that CHON+ compounds were lower than CHON compounds.
+The CHON+ compounds mainly occurred at the range of , with average OSC values of around −1.0 for each sample, clearly indicating that CHON+ compounds were lower than CHON− compounds.
 Most of the CHON+ compounds were detected in the BBOA region, accounting for 60 %–76 % of the total CHON+ compounds.
 The relative contribution of BBOA on haze-I days was lower than that on haze-II and clean days.
 Moreover, a large number of aromatic species were observed at the region B1+ (Fig. 4), demonstrating that higher aromatic compounds were only detected on haze-I days, which may be related to soot or black carbon (BC).
 A similar trend was also exhibited by CHO+ compounds, indicating the contribution of local combustion sources (e.g., traffic emission) during haze-I days.

 3.3.3 CHOS and CHONS compounds

-In this study, 478–696 CHOS compounds and 306–589 CHONS compounds were identified in ESI mode (Table S4).
-Among these S-containing compounds, >86 % of the CHOS compounds had O/S ratios >4, whereas >89 % of the CHONS compounds presented O/S ratios >7, suggesting that these S-containing compounds were possibly organosulfates and nitrooxyorganosulfates.
+In this study, 478–696 CHOS compounds and 306–589 CHONS compounds were identified in ESI− mode (Table S4).
+Among these S-containing compounds, >86 % of the CHOS compounds had ratios >4, whereas >89 % of the CHONS compounds presented ratios >7, suggesting that these S-containing compounds were possibly organosulfates and nitrooxyorganosulfates.
 As listed in Table S4, the AImod,w values for CHOS and CHONS were about 0.02 and 0.01 in the HULIS fraction, which were much lower than those for CHO and CHON.
 Almost 99 % of the CHOS and CHONS compounds in the HULIS fraction had AImod values <0.5, while >93 % of the CHONS compounds had AImod=0, indicating that they were mainly comprised of aliphatic and olefinic organosulfates.
 These results are consistent with the previous findings that the major S-containing compounds among organic aerosols in Guangzhou are organosulfates formed by secondary oxidation reaction of long-chain alkenes/fatty acids with SO2 (Jiang et al., 2020), which generally possessed long aliphatic carbon chains and a higher degree of oxidation.
 However, these compounds are different from the S-containing compounds detected during the hazy days in Beijing (Jiang et al., 2016; Mo et al., 2018), which were determined to be aliphatic organosulfates with a low degree of oxidation and higher amounts of aromatics and PAH-derived organosulfates, having a strong correlation with anthropogenic emissions.

-As described earlier, CHOS and CHONS compounds might be related to organosulfates or nitrooxyorganosulfates, which have been observed to be derived from atmospheric reactions of bio-VOCs such as α-pinene, limonene, and isoprene (Huang et al., 2018; Surratt et al., 2008) and fossil fuel combustion including coal combustion and off-road engine emissions (Song et al., 2018, 2019; Cui et al., 2019).
+As described earlier, CHOS− and CHONS− compounds might be related to organosulfates or nitrooxyorganosulfates, which have been observed to be derived from atmospheric reactions of bio-VOCs such as α-pinene, limonene, and isoprene (Huang et al., 2018; Surratt et al., 2008) and fossil fuel combustion including coal combustion and off-road engine emissions (Song et al., 2018, 2019; Cui et al., 2019).
 In the present study, the relative contents of S-containing compounds (CHOS+CHONS) in the HULIS fraction on haze days were all higher than those on clean days (Fig. 2).
-Moreover, the CHOS and CHONS compounds in haze HULIS always have relatively high O/S ratios compared to those in clean HULIS.
+Moreover, the CHOS and CHONS compounds in haze HULIS always have relatively high ratios compared to those in clean HULIS.
 These findings suggested the relatively high contribution of SO2-related chemical oxidation during the haze event.

 3.3.4 CHN compounds